-- 16. Up to four External Trustees shall be appointed by a simple majority vote of the Board of Trustees, who will receive advice on the appointment from the Appointments and Remuneration Committee, provided that the appointment of each External Trustee is ratified by a two thirds majority vote of the Union Council. - 17.
-Unless their appointment is terminated in accordance with Clauses 22 to 26, External Trustees shall remain in office for a term of up to three years. - 18.
+- 16. Up to five External Trustees shall be appointed by a simple majority vote of the Board of Trustees, who will receive advice on the appointment from the Appointments and Remuneration Committee, provided that the appointment of each External Trustee is ratified by a two thirds majority vote of the Union Council. - 17.
+Unless their appointment is terminated in accordance with Clauses 22 to Error!
+Reference source not found., External Trustees shall remain in office for a term of up to three years. - 18.
 External Trustees may serve further terms of office, subject to the appointment process outlined in Clause 16.